Critical inquiry in modern literature and culture

 Professor Daniel Katz teaches on the English and Comparative Literary Studies program.
 His research mostly focuses on modernism and its aftermath extending to the present day, with a special interest in poetry and poetics.
-His latest book is The Poetry of Jack Spicer (Edinburgh UP, 2013) and recent and forthcoming articles and chapters include "Translation and the American modernist novel " in The Cambridge Companion to the American Modernist Novel, and "Jack Spicer" in The Cambridge Companion to American Poetry, along with pieces on Samuel Beckett, Ezra Pound, Charles Olson, William Carlos Williams, Ben Lerner, and Peter Gizzi.
+His latest book is The Poetry of Jack Spicer (Edinburgh UP, 2013) and recent and forthcoming articles and chapters include "Translation and the American modernist novel " in The Cambridge Companion to the American Modernist Novel, and "Jack Spicer" in The Cambridge Companion to American Poetry, along with pieces on Samuel Beckett, Ezra Pound, Charles Olson, William Carlos Williams, Ben LernerLink opens in a new window, and Peter Gizzi.
 He has been an Executive Board member of the Samuel Beckett Society, and co-director of Warwick's Centre for Research in Philosophy, Literature and the Arts.
 He is the Founding Editor of the book series "Bloomsbury Studies in Critical Poetics" and is currently at work editing a volume of Jack Spicer's uncollected poetry, prose, and drama—much of which is previously unpublished in any form—for Wesleyan UP.
 Daniel welcomes applications from potential doctoral students in modernism (especially Beckett and Pound) and contemporary avant-gardes, American poetry, twentieth and twenty-first century poetry and poetics, critical theory (particularly psychoanalysis, translation and multilingualism, and the work of J. Derrida), and his other areas of expertise, and looks favourably on comparatist problematics and work across languages (especially French, Spanish, and Italian) or national literatures.

 "My research interests include medical humanities, especially in relation to psychology, psychopathology and ageing; Samuel Beckett; English and French modernism; modern British and Irish theatre; Irish Studies and Anglo-Irish writing; the cultural history of celebrity; and the writing of death (epitaph, obituary, graveyard poetry).
 I have published a monograph on Samuel Beckett, and articles and book chapters on Beckett in relation to a range of subjects, as well as on the politics of translation, Black British theatre, Sarah Kane, and Jean Genet.